andykorth/oogcapitalmanagement/content/sponsored-base-manager/index.md

 Enter a beneficiary's username and planet to see how much of each consumable material needs to be restocked for a given number of days.
 Calculates the gap between what's currently in the base and what's needed, then exports a ready-to-use XIT ACTION plan for purchasing and shipping the missing materials.

+For this tool to work, the "Beneficiary" must have public inventory.
+They can set the permission for their Storage data on the [fio settings page](https://fio.fnar.net/settings).
+Enable public Storage for `*`.

 {{< sponsored-base-manager >}}